digital-earths-UK-hackathon/hk26/README.md

 ## Getting started on JASMIN

 If you haven't already set up Python on JASMIN, see [this guide](docs/python_setup_conda.md).
+If planning to commit any code to community repositories on GitHub, you may also want to check [this guide to setting up GitHub access](docs/github_setup.md)

 ## Dataset catalog